 We tested both these vacuum cleaners across different surfaces to see which of the two performed better.

 The first surface we tried was hardwood floors.
 We sprinkled a few items on a hardwood floor to see how well they picked them up.
-The items we sprinkled are rice, kitty litter, sugar, and cereal.
+The things we sprinkled are rice, kitty litter, sugar, and cereal.
 When we tried v8, it picked everything thoroughly except the cereal.
 In fact, we think it picked only about half the cereal lying on the hardwood floor.
 V10, on the other hand, picked up all the items that were on the floor.

 Based on this test, we conclude that v10 is the better vacuum cleaner on a hardwood floor when compared to v8.

 The third surface that we tested was high pile carpets.
 The performance on this surface was also exceptional.
-As with the previous test, we threw rice, sugar, kitty litter and cereal on the floor.
+As with the previous test, we threw rice, sugar, kitty litter, and cereal on the floor.
 We ran both the vacuum cleaners on them to see which performed better.

 Overall, the tests that we did show that v10 is slightly better when compared to v8, especially on hardwood floors.
 This difference in hardwood cleaning also has to do with the cleaning tool that v10 uses.
-Remember, we spoke earlier about the direct drive and torque drive cleaning tools?
+Remember, we spoke earlier about the direct-drive and torque drive cleaning tools?
 That could make the difference.

 We did not try using a torque tool on v8, so we do not know if that could have given the same result as v10.
 Maybe this is something for you to consider while making your decision.

-Dyson v8 vs Dyson v10 – Final Verdict
+Dyson v8 vs. Dyson v10 – Final Verdict

 Now it is time for the final verdict.

 The other area is the hardwood floor cleaning.
 V10 performs better than v8 on this type of floor.
-But again, we have to give the benefit of doubt to the kind of cleaning head that is used in v10 when compared to v8.
+But again, we have to give the benefit of the doubt to the cleaning head that is used in v10 when compared to v8.
 Maybe if we have torque cleaning head on v8, it might give the same result.
-But the fact that the cleaning head doesn’t come as a part of v8’s accessory list makes us lean more towards v10 than v8.
+But the fact that the cleaning head doesn't come as a part of v8's accessory list makes us lean more towards v10 than v8.